"Wait...You're leaving, too?"

 It may be difficult to hear, and the solutions may be difficult to implement, but realize that the situation is dire.
 Ultimately, it's change, or lose them.

 You need to accept this before you start talking to your employees.
-Otherwise, you'll likely find yourself being defensive of anything you hear and find it hard to bring about any of the change you need to.
+Otherwise, you'll likely find yourself being defensive of anything you hear and find it hard to bring about any of the changes you need to.
+Besides defensiveness won't positively affect getting team feedback from employees.

 Only once you accept change must happen can you be ready to turn the tide on a wave of employee departures.